One who strives to achieve her utmost best

-Respected by thousands of women for her paradigm shift approach to women’s confidence.
+Respected by thousands of women for her paradigm shift approach with her research in women’s confidence.
 Regularly featured in Forbes, Happify, Thrive Global and The Huffington Post with over 1 Million readers.

 Her new book ‘Goodbye Perfect: How To Stop Pleasing, Proving and Pushing For Others… and Live For Yourself’ is set for release on April 11, 2023.

 Has 10+ years of coaching experience working with women across intersectionality, industry, and at different stages of their lives and careers to unhook from disempowering beliefs and unleash their limitless potential.

 Speaker and facilitator

 Has presented on Tedx on the topic of Belonging and facilitated workshops at Positive Psychology conferences and in organizations such as Logitech, PwC, Earthjustice and more.

 Holds Master’s degrees in Coaching Psychology and in Positive Psychology – the science of human flourishing and wellbeing – from the University of East London.

 Has conducted postgraduate research (with longitudinal quantitative trials) on women’s confidence on over 250 women from around the world in a variety of professions and at different levels of the career journey.

 Body of work

 Hired by Happify to create a science-backed game to manage anger with over 3500 participants.
 Contributed to multiple books on Positive Psychology for general readership and academic study.
 Created an evidence-based program on confidence building completed by hundreds of women around the world.